Cross-Lingual Speech Emotion Recognition: Humans vs. Self-Supervised Models: Materials and Methodology

 In this task, we use all the datasets and models.
 For \textbf{SER}, we use the emotions: \textit{angry}, \textit{happy}, \textit{neutral}, and \textit{sad}; while for \textbf{SED}, we exclude \textit{neutral} as it does not contain emotion variation to perceive and segment.

-Six native DE speakers (one male, five female) and six native CN speakers (two male, four female), with no prior knowledge of each other’s language, are recruited for the human evaluation from the Univ. of Edinburgh and Tianjin Univ.
+Six native DE speakers (one male, five female) and six native CN speakers (two male, four female), with no prior knowledge of each other’s language, are recruited for the human evaluation from the University of Edinburgh and Tianjin University.
 All participants have studied English for many years with sufficient skills (e.g., IELTS score $\ge$ 6.5).
 The webMUSHRA interface \cite{schoeffler_webmushra_2018} is used to create the experimental tests.

 For \textbf{SER}, participants listen to speech samples and identify the conveyed emotion.
 We use UA as the evaluation metric, consistent with the model performance evaluation.
 Additionally, to investigate fine-grained speech emotion expression, we perform \textbf{SED}, where participants first listen to speech samples and label the emotion, as in the SER task.
 Subsequently, they clip the speech and select the segment that most prominently expresses the emotion.
 Following \cite{wang2023speech}, we use the Emotion Diarization Error Rate (EDER) as the metric, which calculates the error rate of diarization results, including missed emotions (ME), false alarms (FA), overlaps (OL), and confusion (CF):